 Travel through the colourful state of Rajasthan to see forts and palaces, lakes and desert, cities and villages.

-An alternative way to experience the Galapagos - staying in lodges on the islands.
+An alternative way to experience the Galapagos - staying in a lodge, hotel and tented camp on the islands.

 Otley, Suffolk, IP6 9JW.